 We are dedicated to protecting your rights and obtaining full and fair compensation for you.

 50 employees within 75 miles of the employee’s worksite

 In order to be covered by the FMLA, the employer must employ at least 50 employees within 75 miles of the employee’s worksite.
 You may still qualify for FMLA even if the place where you work only has a few employees.
 As long as the employer has other offices/worksites within 75 miles of where you work, those employees are counted.
 For example, if you work in Philadelphia at an office or worksite where only 10 other employees work, but the company also has an office or worksite in Cherry Hill, New Jersey which employees over 40 employees, you are covered.
 You need an experienced employee rights lawyer near you like Edith Pearce to determine if your FMLA rights have been violated and if you qualify.

 How and when to request FMLA leave

 If you qualify for FMLA leave, you should provide your employer notice that you are requesting FMLA leave.
 Under the law, an employee must provide their employer with notice that he or she needs FMLA leave.
 If the leave is foreseeable, the employee should provide at least 30 days’ notice.
 However, if 30 days notice is not practicable, notice must be given “as soon as practicable.”

 “As soon as practicable” is defined as “both possible and practical, taking into account all of the facts and circumstances in the individual case,” but usually within 1 – 2 business days of when the need for leave becomes known.

-The law provides that an employee shall provide at least verbal notice sufficient to make the employer aware that the employee needs FMLA-qualifying leave, and the anticipated timing and duration to the leave.
+The law provides that an employee shall provide at least verbal notice sufficient to make the employer aware that the employee needs FMLA-qualifying leave and the anticipated timing and duration of the leave.
 Although the law may not require it, you should document your request for FMLA leave by putting it in writing or by e-mail and saving a copy.